-The drawing shows the lacrimal glands and tear ducts, and in the drawing you can see a temporary lacrimal plug (or punctal plug) called a collagen plug, that has been inserted into the lower tear duct to keep the eye’s moisture from draining away too quickly.
+The drawing shows the lacrimal glands and tears ducts, and in the drawing, you can see a temporary lacrimal plug (or punctual plug) called a collagen plug, that has been inserted into the lower tear duct to keep the eye's moisture from draining away too quickly.

 A starting point to help open clogged meibomian glands to treat dry eyes is to apply warm compresses to the closed eyelids to soften the hardened meibum and follow that by lid scrubs.
 To be effective, this must be repeated several times a day.